-U.N. council to meet at Moscow’s request over U.S. biolabs claim, as Zelensky dismisses chemical weapons allegation
+U.N. council to meet at Moscow’s request over unproven claim of U.S. biolabs, as Zelensky dismisses allegation

 “We’ve been repeatedly convinced, if you want to know Russia’s plans, look at what Russia accuses others of,” he added.

-Stephane Dujarric, a spokesman for the U.N. secretary general, told reporters on Thursday that “the use of chemical weapons in any conflict, in any context is a grave violation of international law.”
+Stephane Dujarric, a spokesman for the U.N. secretary general, told reporters Thursday that “the use of chemical weapons in any conflict, in any context, is a grave violation of international law.”

 A day earlier, Dujarric told reporters that the World Health Organization has been working with the Ukrainian government and is “unaware of any activity on the part of the Ukrainian government which is inconsistent with its international treaty obligations, including on chemical weapons or biological weapons.”